AnyiRao/WordAdver/README.md

 ## Adversarial Examples in Convolutional Neural Networks for Sentence Classification

-This repository includes word-dropout, synonym attack, improvement by enlarging vocabulary.
+This repository includes robustness improvement using adversarial training improvement.

 ### Requirements
-Code is written in Python (2.7) and requires Theano (0.7).
+Code is written in Python (2.7) and requires Theano (0.9), NLTK.

 Using the pre-trained `word2vec` vectors will also require downloading the binary file from https://code.google.com/p/word2vec/